lichendust/meander-sublime/readme.md

 "Open Include" is a drop-in replacement for Sublime's "Goto Definition" that allows the user to open the file path of an `{{include}}` from its reference in the text.

-This is enabled by default within the package, using `F12`, which idiomatically replaces the default "Goto Definition" shortcut.
+This is enabled by default within the package, using F12, which idiomatically replaces the default "Goto Definition" shortcut.

 ### Add Scene Numbers

 Sublime Command: `meander_add_scene_numbers`

-Adds `#1#` formatted scene numbers to every scene heading, *replacing any existing ones*.
-This only provides integer numbering and does not cross over included files.
+Adds `#1#` formatted scene numbers to every scene heading, **replacing any existing ones**.
+This only provides integer numbering and does not cross over included files; it operates on the active buffer only.

+This is obviously a feature better provided by Meander itself, but in the event that you want to bake scene numbers directly into the text, such as for an archival copy, you might use Meander's text merge to produce a monolithic file and then this command to write in the plain text scene numbers.

 ### Remove Scene Numbers

 Sublime Command: `meander_remove_scene_numbers`

 Strips out any `#1#` scene numbers from the current file.
-The removal command (and syntax highlighting) will catch any valid scene numbers, such as `#1#`, `#1-A#`, `#1.A-A#`.
+The removal command will catch any valid scene numbers, such as `#1#`, `#1-A#`, `#1.A-A#`.

 ### Toggle Boneyards